-Type "dbgcmd", then press Return.
+1. Type "dbgcmd", then press Return.

 This places the serial port into the MXP> (MXP command mode)

 The MXP Command Mode is the only mode that will be used.
-Table 1 is a list of commands support from the MXP Shell Prompt.
+The table below is a list of commands supported from the MXP Shell Prompt.